robosac333/Human-Pose-Estimation-YOLO/README.md

   rm -rf build/
 ```

+- The video for this Phase implementation can be found [here](https://youtu.be/I4-NO7tivLg?si=6dGpwYZuMBzqrTG6)

 # Phase0

 Phase 0 focuses on the project proposal and provides information about the Agile Iterative Process (AIP) model to be used for software development throughout the project.